Learning from Mistakes via Cooperative Study Assistant for Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable performance in a wide range of tasks ~\citep{brown2020language,raffel2020exploring,chowdhery2022palm}.
-Their effectiveness is enhanced by human instructions and feedback, which allow them to better align with human intentions ~\citep{chung2022scaling,ouyang2022training,bai2022constitutional}.
-Furthermore, recent studies show that LLMs can also benefit from their own feedback, similar to the reflection of humans~\citep{shinn2023reflexion,madaan2023self}.
+Large language models (LLMs) have demonstrated remarkable performance in a wide range of tasks~\citep{brown2020language,raffel2020exploring,chowdhery2022palm}.
+Their effectiveness is further enhanced by human instructions and feedback, allowing them to better align with human intentions~\citep{chung2022scaling,ouyang2022training,bai2022constitutional}.
+Furthermore, recent studies show that LLMs can also benefit from their own feedback to avoid mistakes, similar to human reflection~\citep{shinn2023reflexion,madaan2023self}.

-Such iterative self-reflection has two main challenges.
-First, it highly relies on the stopping criteria, which decides when to stop the feedback and accept the generation.
-Poor criteria will mislead the LLM by keeping asking it to refine an acceptable generation or stopping the refinement of an undesirable generation.
-Some studies used extra learned discriminators and set a value-based threshold as the stopping signal ~\citep{welleck2022generating,saunders2022self,Lu2022QuarkCT}, and others utilized few-shot examples to prompt LLMs' own ability for deciding when to accept ~\citep{madaan2023self,yang-etal-2022-re3,kwonreward}.
-However, there is still no guarantee of the reliability of such criteria.
-The other challenge is that feedback is based on a specific example, lacking global insight into the weaknesses of the model.
-The model will keep repeating previous mistakes on similar examples unless it is finetuned on the incorrect cases, which is costly.

-Motivated by the way that humans learn from mistakes, we present a novel framework to assist LLMs to reflect and refine their generation, which is called \textbf{S}tudy \textbf{A}ssistant for \textbf{L}arge L\textbf{A}nguage \textbf{M}odel (\method).
-Different from a teacher or a teaching assistant, a study assistant does not directly impact knowledge or tell correct answers.
-Instead, it collects mistakes made by the model and figures out the common misunderstanding.
-It then provides a specific guideline for similar questions to help the model overcome previous mistakes.
-The whole framework is illustrated in \autoref{fig:arch}.